xczhou-astro/CSST_photo_z_dl/README.md

 ```Python
 estimator.evaluate(ds, ds_specz, n_runs=200)
 ```
-Perform evaluation, plot for results is saved in `outDir` when evaluation finishes.
+Perform evaluation, plot for results and results file are saved in `outDir` when evaluation finishes.
 `ds`: `tf.data.Dataset`: tf dataset for evaluation
 `ds_specz`: `tf.data.Dataset`: tf dataset for spec-z for evaluation
 `n_runs`: `int`: number of runs for `ds` to BNN model